Title

 4.1 Major components of good documentation

 In this chapter we are going to cover the major aspects of a well-documented tool.
 In the subsequent chapters, we will talk about each of these components in more detail, providing relevant examples and tools.
+Others have divided this system into different categories which we have taken inspiration from for what we describe here (team 2024).

 The anthropomorphic documentation has 6 major components in this illustration including: The why, getting started, how-to examples, reference guide, code comments, and user feedback.